A relaxation of the Directed Disjoint Paths problem: a global congestion metric helps: Preliminaries and definitions

+A \emph{walk} in a digraph $D$ is an alternating sequence $W$ of vertices and edges that starts and ends with a vertex, and such that for every edge $(u,v)$ in the walk, vertex $u$ (resp. vertex $v$) is the element right before (resp. right after) edge $(u,v)$ in $W$.
+A walk is a \emph{path} if all the vertices in it are distinct.
 All paths mentioned henceforth, unless stated otherwise, are considered to be directed.

-For a graph $G = (V,E)$, directed or not, and a set $X \subseteq V(G)$, we write $G - X$ for the graph resulting from the deletion of $X$ from $G$ and $G[X]$ for the graph induced by $X$.
-If $e$ is an edge of a directed or undirected graph with extremities $u$ and $v$, we may refer to $e$ as $(u,v)$.
-For $v \in V(G)$, we write $\deg_G(v)$ to be the degree of $v$ in $G$, and $N^+(v)$, $N^-(v)$ for the set of out-neighbors and in-neighbors of $v$, respectively, when $G$ is a digraph.
-We also write $G' \subseteq G$ to say that $G'$ is a subgraph of $G$.
-A \emph{weak component} of a directed graph $D$ is set of vertices inducing a connected component in the underlying graph of $D$.
+An \emph{orientation} of an undirected graph $G$ is a digraph $D$ obtained from $G$ by choosing an orientation for each edge $e \in E(G)$.
+The undirected graph $G$ formed by ignoring the orientation of the edges of a digraph $D$ is the \emph{underlying graph} of $D$.

+A digraph $D$ is \emph{strongly connected} if, for every pair of vertices $u,v \in V(D)$, there is a walk from $u$ to $v$ and a walk from $v$ to $u$ in $D$.
+We say that $D$ is \emph{weakly connected} if the underlying graph of $D$ is connected.
+A \emph{separator} of $D$ is a set $S \subsetneq V(D)$ such that $D \setminus S$ is not strongly connected.
+If $|V(D)| \geq k+1$ and $k$ is the minimum size of a separator of $D$, we say that $D$ is \emph{$k$-strongly connected}.
+A \emph{strong component} of $D$ is a maximal induced subdigraph of $D$ that is strongly connected, and a \emph{weak component} of $D$ is a maximal induced subdigraph of $D$ that is weakly connected.

 Unless stated otherwise, $n$ will always denote the number of vertices of the input graph.
 For an integer $\ell \geq 1$, we denote by $[\ell]$ the set $\{1, 2, \ldots, \ell\}$.
-We also make use Menger's Theorem~\cite{Menger1927} for digraphs.
+We make use of Menger's Theorem~\cite{Menger1927} for digraphs.
 Here a $(u,v)$-\emph{separator} is a set of vertices $X$ such that there is no path from $u$ to $v$ in $D-X$. \begin{theorem}[{Menger's Theorem}] Let $D$ be a digraph and $u,v \in V(D)$ such that $(u,v) \not \in E(D)$.
 Then the minimum size of a $(u,v)$-separator equals the maximum number of pairwise internally vertex-disjoint paths from $u$ to $v$. \end{theorem}